doctrine/orm/docs/en/changelog/migration_2_5.rst

 Custom DQL Functions: Add support for factories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Previoiusly custom DQL functions could only be provided with their
+Previously custom DQL functions could only be provided with their
 full-qualified class-name, preventing runtime configuration through
 dependency injection.